sophiazzw7/Deep-Neural-Network-from-scratch/README.md

-Hey Rashmi, Good morning!
-Quick follow-up on the code of the model from my email (the distribution fitting, MCMC, and alt distributions part).
-When do you think I can get that?
-Need it to kick off the next phase of work.
-Thanks!
+Hi Rashmi, Quick check-in on the model code package (distribution fitting, MCMC, etc.).
+I know you were aiming to send it EOD yesterday.
+Were you able to finalize it?
+I